KBaba7/podcast-summarizer/README.md

 This project is part of the course [Building AI products with OpenAI](https://uplimit.com/course/building-ai-products-with-openai) taught by Sidharth Ramachandran.

 In this project, I built an LLM app that summarizes a podcast episode, identifies podcast guests, and key momments.
+You can view it at https://podcast-summarizer.streamlit.app/.

 ## Approach